the1lab/1lab/src/Order/Semilattice/Free.lagda.md

         (λ x=y → subst (λ ϕ → f ϕ B.≤ f x) x=y B.≤-refl) □x=y)
       where open fold-K f (singleton x) (singleton-is-K-finite (A .is-tr) x)
 ```

+We now have all the ingredients to show that $K$ is a left adjoint.
+The unit of the adjunction takes an element $x : A$ to the singleton
+set $\{ x \}$, and the universal extension of $f : A \to B$
+is the extension defined above.

 ```agda
 open make-left-adjoint